 - Understand the interactions of global forces which affect our everyday lives. - Develop the skill of assessing ideas and concepts critically. - Apply structured, logical thinking to complex real-world problems.

-Outside the classroom, the department enjoys a variety of co-curricular activities, including trips to see the ways in which businesses function and compete.
-In the past, this has included Citibank, the London Stock Exchange, and attending Economics In Action.
+In the past, trips have included Citibank, the London Stock Exchange and attending Economics In Action.